acornitum/acornitum.github.io/posts/hackathon-ux-design-philosophy.md

 ### But why make it more complex?
 What's the point?

 The reason I want to do these things, on a personal level, is because hackathons are the canvas for me to do more stuff I generally want to try in life.
-Like, since when will I ever get to mass produce a custom trading card game and have hundred playtesters, or lock people in a building overnight to simulate an economy, or sell stuff at The Shop as if I was a convention seller?
+Like, since when will I ever get to mass produce a custom trading card game and have a hundred playtesters, or lock people in a building overnight to simulate an economy, or sell stuff at The Shop as if I was a convention seller?

 Like, could we just talk about how hackathons are the perfect way to make these things happen?
 - They have strict organizing/ordering deadlines which I need in order to get anything done